promoting other creatives because they are just WOW: featuring DANIELA LEITNER

 If you spend a lot of time carving, wrap your tools into silicone (heel-patches work just fine).

+It releases the pressure and the fun stays much longer.
 In general, invest in your working space, it pays off in the short and longterm.
 Tip: a standing desk is not only great for your posture but will also make you dance along your favorite music while working - no matter if your coworkers may start giggling.

 book her for: